AI in Healthcare

 Quantum Computing Integration

-Timeline: Limited production applications by late 2025, broader adoption by 2027-2028.
+Timeline: Limited manufacturing options by late 2025, broader adoption by 2027-2028.

 Conversational AI for Clinical Documentation